plone/volto/docs/source/developer-guidelines/contributing.md

 - A Developer with full access to the workflow will need to review and approve your Pull request.

 Please be aware that as long as you are working from a fork, you are the only developer being able to commit to your branch.
-Collaboration between developers on bigger pull requests is only efficient when these are done on branch on the main repo.
+Collaboration between developers on bigger pull requests is more efficient when these are done on branch on the main repo.
 Therefore: as your first time contribution don't choose a too big problem to solve.
+Pick something that you can fix or complete from start to end.